Overview

 Referencing credentials from TRIGGER.md

-A zombie declares the credentials it needs as a list of bare key names in its TRIGGER.md frontmatter.
+An agent declares the credentials it needs as a list of bare key names in its TRIGGER.md frontmatter.
 Nothing else — no URI scheme, no path, no secret-manager-specific prefix.
 The names are looked up verbatim against the workspace vault.

 Rotation